• Skip to primary navigation

 Perfect side dishes

-Most people already have their favorite side dishes they serve with their Thanksgiving turkey.
+Most people already have their favorite side dishes they serve with their Thanksgiving turkey dinner.
 However, if you are looking for some new side dishes to try which are guaranteed to impress your guests.
 Give these a try!

 • Green beans (blanched & sautéed)